 Change tickets, phone calls, emails.
 Is that any way to coordinate network changes in a dynamic, highly virtualized data center?

 Virtualization managers should not be forced to phone a network engineer to request IP address assignments and VLAN changes every time they spin up a new virtual machine (VM).
+Network automation can replace many of these administrative tasks.

 This network automation should not only remove human latency within the networking team, it should promote better cross-collaboration among different functional groups in the data center so that server-virtualization teams can get the network settings they need for new VMs within minutes instead of days.